Felony murder rule: State law

+Colorado

+Lisl Auman was convicted under the felony murder rule in connection with a felony burglary conviction in 1998 and initially received a life sentence.
+Her conviction was later reversed, and she pleaded guilty to lesser charges in 2016.

 Kentucky

 In the state of Kentucky, the common law felony murder rule has been completely abolished.

-KRS § 507.020

 The Kentucky Legislature abolished the felony murder rule with the enactment of Kentucky Revised Statutes § 507.020.
 Recognizing that an automatic application of the rule could result in conviction of murder without a culpable mindset, the Kentucky Legislature instead allowed the circumstances of a case, like the commission of a felony, to be considered separately.
 The facts each case would be used to show the mental state of the defendant instead of using an automatic rule.

 Minnesota v.
 Derek Michael Chauvin

 The police officer who murdered George Floyd was tried and convicted under the felony murder rule.